 I had already heard that Dubai is a very international city and that about 90% of the inhabitants originate from other parts of the world.
 Many residents come from India, Pakistan, England, but also Germany.
 Upon arrival, this impression was confirmed and I assumed that there would also be many international students at the university.
 To my big surprise, this was not the case.
 During my semester abroad, I was the only student from Europe.
 This was of course great to find out how the locals work, think and behave.

 The courses offered at the American University in the Emirates (AUE) are not limited to business subjects, but also include courses in healthcare, design and law.
 I chose the courses Small Business Management, Special Topics in Marketing, Leadership and Organizational Creativity and Entrepreneurial Management.
 Unfortunately, five days before the semester started, I was told that the semester would be held online and only the exams would be written on site.
-Since I had traveled to Dubai alone, didn’t know anyone on site, and also lived alone, meeting students on campus would actually have been the best way to make friends, so of course my excitement was dampened a bit.
+Since I had traveled to Dubai alone for my semester abroad, didn’t know anyone on site, and also lived alone, meeting students on campus would actually have been the best way to make friends, so of course my excitement was dampened a bit.
 However, I tried to make the most of the situation and used group assignments to get to know the other students better.
 Over time, I even developed a friendship with a student from Syria.
 Osama and I also met after university to work on projects together or smoke a shisha.

 The AUE campus is huge compared to MBS in Munich.
 There are restaurants, cafés and even a medical center.